Mathtodon/Mathtodon.github.io/txdot-page.md

 df_test.loc[:,'p_within'] = y_p_within
 ```

-## Model given Wining Bid is within 10% of TxDot Estimate
+## Build a model given that the Winning Bid is within 10% of TxDot Estimate

 ```python